frederic-perez/Cardiac-electrophysiology/glossary.md

 __interstitial__ _adj_ Relating to or situated in the small, narrow spaces between tissues or parts of an organ. _Myocardial interstitial space._
 __ischemia__ _n_ An insufficient supply of blood to an organ, usually due to a blocked artery.
 __isthmus__ _n_ A relatively narrow passage or strip of tissue joining two cavities or parts of an organ.
+__left main disease__ A severe narrowing of the left main coronary artery (LMCA) jeopardizes a large area of myocardium and increases the risk of major adverse cardiac events.
 __left ventricular assist device__ An implanted device that boosts the output of the heart on a short-term basis, for example in people awaiting heart transplants.
 __mitral annulus__ _n_ A fibrous ring that is attached to the mitral valve leaflets.
 __myocardial infarction__ _n_ Destruction of an area of heart muscle as the result of occlusion of a coronary artery.